-All disclosures of OTB data must be compliant the Policy and Procedures for Data Disclosure - Ontario Tumour Bank.
-Compliance will be audited in accordance with the Policy and Procedures in Respect of a Privacy Audit.
+All disclosures of OTB data must be compliant with the Policy and Procedures for Data Disclosure - Ontario Tumour Bank.
+Compliance will be audited in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit.
 The Privacy Officer will be responsible for conducting such audits every 2 years and ensuring compliance with the policies and its procedures.
 Issues of non-compliance will be dealt with on an individual basis by the appropriate authority within OICR.
 For additional details refer to OICR's Progressive Discipline Policy.
-OICR agents must also notify the PO at the first reasonable opportunity, in accordance with its Policy and Procedures for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.
+OICR agents must also notify the PO at the first reasonable opportunity, in accordance with its Policy and Procedures for Information Security and Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.

-Where the Disclosure of Personal Health Information is not Permitted This section does not apply to the OTB.
+Where the Disclosure of Personal Health Information is not Permitted This section does not apply to OTB.

-13. Policy and Procedures for Disclosure of Personal Health Information for Research Purposes and the Execution of Research Agreements
+13. Policy and Procedures for Disclosure of Personal Health Information for Research Purposes and the Execution of Research Agreements research purposes and does not have policies and procedures in place to manage such requests or execute such requests.

 The OTB Privacy Policy states that personal health information in the custody of OTB shall not be disclosed or used to conduct research or support research on individuals or groups of individuals.
-As such, OTB does not accept requests from researchers or research organizations to access and use PHI for research purposes and does not have policies and procedures in place to manage such requests or execute such requests.
+As such, OTB does not accept requests from researchers or research organizations to access and use PHI for